allenlin90/programmingLearning/webDesign/completeWeb&MobileDesignerIn2021/README.md

 ### Speed up Workflow with Components
 1. In this section, we start to use **_Figma_** to create the art works and user flow.
+1. In this case, we start with registration process for a user on the app.
 1. We can use <kbd>Alt</kbd> and mouse left key on an object to duplicate it.
 1. When selecting an object, we can choose to create a component by the button on the top, or <kbd>Ctrl + Alt + k</kbd>.
 Therefore, when the mother object is modified all the components created from that will be modified at the same time.
 1. However, if we modified a child component, the one will not be synchronized when the mother componenet is modified.
 That is the mother component can only synchronize modification with components that are created from the object and identical to it.